jbhannah/jbhannah.net/src/articles/2016-03-28-give-your-buttons-a-type.md

 form should be given `type="button"`.
 Remember to do that upfront, and it will save you from a lot of weird and tricky-to-spot bugs later.

-[^kd]: I know, but it's a weird form where "Enter" is supposed to do different
+[^kd]:

-    things in different inputs.
+    I know, but it's a weird form where "Enter" is supposed to do different things in different inputs.
 Namely, in some inputs it fills in the current autocomplete value, where in others it submits the form immediately even if an autocomplete value is selected.
-Generally speaking, you should use a `button type="submit"` to handle submitting forms on "Enter."
+Generally speaking, you should use a `html›<button type="submit" />` to handle submitting forms on "Enter."

 [accordion]: http://angular-ui.github.io/bootstrap/#/accordion
 [dropdown]: http://angular-ui.github.io/bootstrap/#/dropdown